azamsharp/azamsharp.github.io/_posts/testing.md

 > The focus of this article is not Swift Package Manager, but how to achieve modularity by breaking the app based on the bounded context of the application. **Swift Package Manager can be used to package those dependencies into reusable modules.**

-## Understanding the MV Pattern (Updated)
+## MVVM in SwiftUI (Updated)

 In the traditional MVVM pattern, when you create a new view, you also create a corresponding view model (though not all views require one).
-The view model's role is to manage bindings, handle network operations (using a network layer), and manage validations, among other tasks.
+The view model's role is to manage bindings, handle network operations (using a network layer), manage validations, among other tasks.
 Let's consider an example of an app that displays a movie list, allows you to add a new movie, and shows movie details.
 To structure such an app using the MVVM pattern, you can follow the approach outlined below.

 | View | View Model |
 | --- | ----------- |